 On August 6, 2020, the Company sued Epic/Freedom, LLC, Webster Capital Corporation, Webster Equity Partners and several related parties (the "Defendants") in the Delaware Superior Court.
 The Company asserts that the Defendants made fraudulent representations and warranties in connection with the Epic acquisition.
 The Company is seeking damages ranging from \$24 million to \$50 million.
 The Company also requested a declaratory judgment holding that the Defendants waived any claim to \$7.125 million in escrow funds.
 The Defendants asserted four counterclaims: (1) specific performance of an alleged right to control a tax audit; (2) advancement of litigation fees and expenses; (3) a declaratory judgment; and (4) breach of contract claim concerning the escrow funds.
-The Company has reached an agreement with the Defendants, which allows the Defendants to take a principal role in the applicable tax audit, although the Company will continue to communicate with the Internal Revenue Service and retain the ability to make strategic decisions with respect to this audit.
+The Company will continue to communicate with the Internal Revenue Service and retain the ability to make strategic decisions with respect to this audit.
 We believe the claim for advancement of litigation fees and expenses is close to resolution, and the remaining claims are currently ongoing.
 Due to the early stages of these matters, we cannot predict the ultimate resolution or estimate the amount of recovery, if any.